A road trip isn’t necessarily what comes to mind when considering a trip to the Faroe Islands.

 62N | The longest queue at the airport was for 62N which reflects its position as the main car rental option in the Faroe Islands.
 It offers 10 different car types from Sixt, Hertz and Europcar, but its prices are high.

-For most people, picking up your vehicle at one of the several Vagar Airport car rental companies is the logical choice.
-Just bear in mind, that most people on your plane will be doing the exact same thing, so queues are inevitable.
+For most people, picking up your vehicle at one of the handful of car rental companies based at Vagar Airport is the logical choice.
+Just bear in mind thought that most people on your plane will be doing the exact same thing, so queues are inevitable.

 Make sure you have a valid driving license and credit card ready.
 As always, we recommend taking out full excess waiver insurance - just not with the company with whom you rent.
 We have an annual policy costing just £40, which allows us to rent a car all over the world with full security that we’ve covered.
 If you don’t do this, then you’ll either have the option to retain the standard excess (around 7,000 DKK / £834 / €938), or pay an additional amount to reduce the excess to a more sensible amount of approx. 1,000 DKK / £134 / €125.

-To find out more about our travel budget in the Faroe Islands, and typical travel costs there, read this post (which will be out next week!).
+To find out more about our travel budget in the Faroe Islands, and typical travel costs there, read this post.

 As mentioned, the distances in the Faroe are really very manageable and as such, we only required one petrol station stop in the whole trip (and that was on the way back to Vagar airport).